 Nuclear power

-I’m on the fence about the Green Party’s policy of opposing nuclear power on principle but the government’s plans for the development of the multi-billion pound Hinkley Point Nuclear power Station by the French and Chinese and paying twice the current market rate per megawatt hour of energy produced for the next 35 years is insane.
+I’m on the fence about the Green Party’s policy of opposing nuclear power on principle, but the government’s plans for the development of the multi-billion pound Hinkley Point Nuclear power Station by the French and Chinese and paying twice the current market rate per megawatt hour of energy produced for the next 35 years is insane.
 However, nuclear power produced by plants using uranium is expensive and takes longer to produce than renewable energies.
 In addition to its known risks there is still no safe way of disposing of nuclear waste.
 But there may be a place for different forms of nuclear power in our energy mix.

-With Hinkley Point payment to the operators will be “fully indexed to the consumer price index”.
+With Hinkley Point, payment to the operators will be “fully indexed to the consumer price index”.
 Guaranteed income for corporations, risk assumed by the tax payer – a deal that looks as bad as any private finance initiative contract.
 Not only that the clunky third generation power station chosen for Hinkley C is already outdated, beside the promise of integral fast reactors and liquid fluoride thorium reactors.

 The chief scientific adviser at the government’s Energy department suggested some years ago that if integral fast reactors were deployed, the UK’s stockpile of nuclear waste could be used to generate enough low carbon energy to meet all UK demand for 500 years.
-These reactors would keep recycling waste until hardly any remained: solving 3 huge problems – energy supply, nuclear waste and climate change – at once..
+These reactors would keep recycling waste until hardly any remained: solving 3 huge problems – energy supply, nuclear waste and climate change – at once.

 Thorium reactors use an element that is already extracted in large quantities as an unwanted by product of other mining industries.
-Hinkley Point, requiring uranium mining and still producing nuclear waste in 2063 is to commit 2oth century technologies through most of the 21st century.
+Hinkley Point, requiring uranium mining and still producing nuclear waste in 2063 is to commit 20th century technologies through most of the 21st century.